Register | My Account | Contact Us | (562) 426-7049

 The Principles

-The fundamental principle behind thermal evaporation is straightforward.
+The fundamental principle behind the thermal evaporation process is straightforward.
 A solid material, often in the form of a rod or wire, is heated until it reaches its vaporization temperature.
 At this point, the material turns into a vapor or gas phase.
 This vaporized material then travels within the vacuum chamber and condenses onto a substrate placed in the deposition area.
 The result is a thin film of the material with precise thickness and properties.

 Materials Used